|

 Did or did many Deaf people not have bad experiences in their youth?

+Are there many deaf children who do not develop speech recognizable to strangers even after years of training?
+Is there a high percentage of speech pathologists who are not fluent in American Sign Language?
 If the statements in the book are true--and if this is a concern as portraying (some) speech pathologists negatively, then isn't the right response to change the behavior of (some) Speech Pathologists and engage in public relations rather than to "ban the book" which raises the concerns?

-I'm available for further discussion of this topic and open to being educated.
+I'm available for further discussion of this topic and open to being

 Bill